trstlabs/intento/x/intent/README.md

 Fees are paid with a newly generated and Action specific fee account.

 If an ICS20 packet does not contain a memo containing "action", a regular MsgTransfer takes place.
-If an ICS20 packet is directed towards autoTx, and is formated incorrectly, then it returns an error.
+If an ICS20 packet is directed towards action, and is formated incorrectly, then it returns an error.